RazzJsy/RSA-Demo/README.md

-# RSA-Demo React Application + Tests
+# RSA-Demo Responsive React Application + Tests

 This project was created using React to meet the specified requirements laid out in the provided brief and wireframe.